LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > <pre><code class="language-prolog">time( current( hour( Hour ), minute( Minute ), pm() ) )</code></pre>
 > The upper-case variables ```Hour``` and ```Minute``` are parts of the literal and the system can set the values into.
 This structure is named [unification](#unification)

-Within a logical programming language exists a specialised variable which is _only_ the underscore ```_```.
+Within a logic programming language exists a specialised variable which is _only_ the underscore ```_```.
 This variable can be sloppy named as _trash can_.
 You can use this special variable for defining a variable which value should be ignored.

 > In contradistinction to the time example above, we would like to ignore the ```pm()``` part, so we say, that we would like to get the current time and ignoring the 12-hour clock part
 > <pre><code class="language-prolog">time( current( hour( Hour ), minute( Minute ), _ ) )</code></pre>